 For more details about Andromeda direct from Bioware, check out our article on all the Mass Effect Andromeda news we know so far.

-We already saw jetpacks in the first trailer, but there’s hardly just one type of jetpack, so that didn’t tell us a whole lot.
+We already saw jetpacks , but there’s hardly just one type of jetpack, so that didn’t tell us a whole lot.
 What we see here, finally, is a jetpack of the boost jump variety: no sustained hovering or flying, just a bit of spring to your step to leap over gaps (it’s-a-me, Ryder).
 Precarious leaps don’t look especially important to the level, though, so it’d be a bit premature to say that Andromeda is incorporating Tomb Raider-like platforming.
 In a game where we expect to spend a lot of time walking while people talk in our ears, anything to elevate the walking part is welcome—though those jerky landing animations aren’t very appealing.

 What are the two distracting straps on Ryder’s butt for?
 What could he need to strap his butt to?
 A chair, possibly.
 We don’t have all the answers.

 Ryder scans a plant to acquire information, which is then presented in a codex entry, which Ryder then summarizes out loud.
 Classic Ryder.

 These monsters don’t attack unless you get up in their grills—they look like robots, presumably ancient ones, and are reminiscent of the Citadel’s Keepers.
 That’s no surprise: ancient alien technology is one of Mass Effect’s favorite things, and is being validated with each new trailer—it describes the Remnant as “a once powerful and mysterious alien race.”
 If it holds true, we'll be racing to explore their ruins and discover "the source of their forgotten technology."
 It ain’t exactly fresh, though the best bits of the other Mass Effects had little to do with the Geth, Reapers, or Protheans.

 Ancient aliens are bad architects